MarnieRM/The-Evelyn-Yehoash-s-Esther-Font/README.md

 ## Extra Information About the Font

 Currently there may be some simple punctuation missing from the font.
 If you would like anything added to the font, please get in touch.
-Additionally there are to unusual characters in this font, the interrobang and upside-down interrobang.
-Currently these two Unicode characters store a version of the tes and lamed with extra long ascenders.
+Additionally there are two unusual characters in this font, the interrobang and upside-down interrobang.
+For now these two Unicode characters store a version of the tes and lamed with extra long ascenders.
 Feel free to use them as I feel they are closer to the original scroll (though they may be a little challenging to use).

 <img align="right" src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExMTcxNDFkOTdjOTcxNGNmM2E2NzU1N2E5OTllZTliOTRlYWY4NGQwNyZjdD1n/LSRLkwf08PGDdHM99F/giphy.gif" width = 50% height = 50%>